ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-config-pset.md

 ---
-title: FBSQL print set reference
+title: FBSQL set output ref
 layout: default
 parent: CLI SQL tool
 grand_parent: Tools
 nav_order: 12
 ---

-# Print SET reference
+# Set output reference

+SQL command output defaults to

 `PSET` flags can be used with the connection string or within FBSQL to make changes to query output.